heliuxdesign/heliuxdesign/README.md

 Hi!
-My name is Heli Järveläinen
-I am a Intensive Care Nurse and a Front-End Developer.
+I am Heli Järveläinen, a Intensive Care Nurse and a Front-End Developer from Finland, currently living in Tromsø, Norway.

-I have extensive experience as an intensive care nurse, having worked in this field and in different intensive care wards for several years.
-I am well-versed in providing critical care to patients with complex medical conditions, ensuring their safety and well-being.
-I have also gained valuable experience in the field of psychiatry, where I have worked closely with individuals facing mental health challenges, providing them with support and specialized care.

 At the moment I am working as a head of a regional project DIPS Arena Pleieplan, and my project conserns the hospitals in the whole Helse Nord region.
 I also collaborate with other regions in Norway.